RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

   </figcaption>
 </figure>

-#### *Serial vs. Parallel robots*
+### *Serial vs. Parallel robots*

-Among the various configurations in which mechanical components can be arranged, two key topologies are particularly significant in robotics:
+Among the various configurations in which mechanical components can be arranged, two key architectures are particularly common in robotics:
 - ***Serial Chains***: These consist of a series of rigid links connected sequentially by joints.
 Each link (except the first and last) is connected to exactly two other links.
 Serial chains are commonly seen in robotic arms.
 - ***Fully Parallel Mechanisms***: These mechanisms have two primary components (often the base and the end-effector) connected by multiple independent chains.
 Each of these connecting chains itself typically forms a serial structure.
 An example is the Delta robot used in high-speed pick-and-place tasks.

-For a visual comparison of these two robot types, watch the following short video:
+For a visual comparison of these two robot types, refer to the following video:
 ![serial_parallel](https://www.youtube.com/watch?v=3fbmguBgVPA)
-><sub>*Video showing the differnece between Parallel (left) and Serial (right) robot.
+><sub>*Video showing the difference between Parallel (left) and Serial (right) robots.
 YouTube video, 13 juin 2019.
 Available at: https://www.youtube.com/watch?v=3fbmguBgVPA*</sub>
 >

 <!-- Conceputal questions -->
 <details markdown="1">
   <summary>Conceptual Questions</summary>

-<p><strong>Question 1: Drag each characteristic to the correct robot category (2 per category):</strong></p>
+<p><strong>Question 1: Drag each characteristic to the correct robot category:</strong></p>

 <style>
   .drag-container {